Planning your own funeral

 - Savings accounts - you can make preparations to cover the cost of your funeral without taking out funeral insurance or a funeral plan.
 You could leave money in a savings account and let your solicitor and next of kin know that the money is intended to cover your funeral expenses.
 However, there is no guarantee that the money you have saved will have grown to cover the cost of a funeral when the time comes.

-The overall cost of your funeral will very much depend on the choices you make and whether you’d like something extravagant or something a little simpler as well as the time at which you pass away, as funeral costs may rise between now and then.
+The overall cost of your funeral will very much depend on the choices you make and whether you’d like something extravagant or something simple.
+Other factors will impact on costs including the time at which you pass away, as funeral costs may rise between now and then.

 At Simplicity, we give you greater choice and flexibility in the way your loved ones remember your life.
 We don’t want to take away the remembrance that a traditional funeral can offer, but we do believe there is an alternative, less expensive way; a way that does not require expensive elements such as a hearse and limousines or a team of pallbearers.